pressureless/paper_md/ICP/icp.md

 Note also that, as p and q move away from being consistent with a second-order surface, the error in Equation 4 remains well-behaved: it is just linear in positions and normals.
 This is in contrast to the (squared) Euclidean distance function, whose Hessian diverges at the medial surface.
 <figure>
 <img src="./resource/img/icp-3.png" alt="Trulli" style="width:100%" class = "center">
-<figcaption align = "center"><b>Fig. 3.
+<figcaption align = "center">Fig. 3.
 A second-order patch of surface around m, the geodesic midpoint between p and q.
-Because the variation of height and normal relative to m are even and odd, respectively, p − q and np + nq are parallel and perpen- dicular to the tangent plane at m, and so Equation 4 holds.</b></figcaption>
+Because the variation of height and normal relative to m are even and odd, respectively, p − q and np + nq are parallel and perpen- dicular to the tangent plane at m, and so Equation 4 holds.</figcaption>
 </figure>
 ## The Linearization is Exact for Exact Correspondences
 Unlike the traditional linearization of rotations, we observe that the linear least-squares problem in (10) produces an exact result when correspondences $(p_i, q_i)$ are correct.
 This is because the approximation of $1/(cosθ)^2$ as 1 involves a multiplicative factor that may be interpreted as a weight, and so the only additive term that is actually dropped contains a factor of $(p ̃i − q ̃i ) · a$.
 However, if correspondences are correct and the points are center-of-mass normalized, then $p ̃i − q ̃i$ is guaranteed to be perpendicular to the rotation axis, and hence zero error is introduced by the linearization.
 We have verified experimentally that this is the case, up to roundoff error.